antoninschrab/mmdagg-paper/README.md

 # Code for MMDAgg: an MMD aggregated two-sample test

+An improved implementation of MMDAgg which is more memory-efficient can be found [here](https://github.com/antoninschrab/FL-MMDAgg/tree/master/mmdaggupdate).

 This GitHub repository contains the code for the reproducible experiments presented in our paper [MMD Aggregated Two-Sample Test](https://arxiv.org/abs/2110.15073).
 We provide the code to run the experiments to generate Figures 1-9 and Table 1 from our paper,